hilary/hilary.github.com/source/_posts/2012-10-03-diagnosing-an-emacs-bug.markdown

 - stack overflow
 ---

-Like all emacsen, I have shaped my emacs environment over the years until it fits me like a second skin.
+Like all emacs users, I have shaped my emacs environment over the years until it fits me like a second skin.
 Recently an integral part of that environment broke.
 After painstaking (painful?) diagnosis, I determined that the cause was an emacs bug and came up with a